ramigs/strapi-nuxt-article/strapi-nuxt.md

 If you want to use another
 provider, you would need to first install the corresponding npm package.
 You can

-To install the new provider run:
+Stop the Strapi app that's running and install the new provider:

 ```shell
 cd strapi-users